-The password generation tool is available at csfc\register@nsa.gov and should be used to generate random passwords and passphrases.
-It will be distributed with usage instructions.
-The default strength is set to 160 bits, this may be set lower, but must not be set below 112 bits.
-If using custom word lists or character sets, Table 21 and Table 22 show the required minimum length of a password and passphrase given a set of characters or words.
+CSfC provides a tool for random generation, which is available on GitHub at https://github.com/nsacyber/RandPassGenerator.
+This tool must be used to generate random passwords and passphrases.
+When using this tool to generate passwords and passphrases, it should be ran on a network capable of protecting the classification of the data that is being protected.
+The tool should be sent to the appropriate classified network through a Data Transfer Agent (DTA) for further use.
+During registration instructions on how to download, verify, and use the tool will be provided.
+Alternatively, contact the CSfC PMO at csfc register@nsa.gov for further instructions.
+The provided tool is set to a default strength of 160 bits, this may be set lower, but must not be set below 112 bits.
+If using custom word lists or character sets and not using the provided tool, Table 21 and Table 22 show the required minimum length of a password and passphrase given a set of characters or words.
+The provided tool is capable of utilizing custom word lists.
 The user must define the size of the character set or word list they will use.
 To use the tables, find the value that is less than or equal to your character set (or word list) size in the Character Set Size (or Word List Size) column and the corresponding value in the Minimum Password Length (or Minimum Passphrase Length) column for that row reflects the minimum password (or passphrase) length that must be used.